tannerdolby/matrmath/README.md

 ```

 ## Usage
-Utilize the [functions](https://github.com/tannerdolby/matrmath#config) in this library for performing matrix operations:
+Utilize the [functions](https://github.com/tannerdolby/matrmath#config) in this library for performing matrix operations.

-For example, compute the diagonal difference of a square (n x n) matrix.
+For example, compute the diagonal difference of a square (n x n) matrix:

 ```js
 const mtr = require("matrmath");